 Below are the program on Youtube and some highlights.

-A tradition and a culture that have nurtured a great number of people in China who are willing to place the collective welfare ahead of their own personal interest.
+A tradition and a culture that has nurtured a great number of people in China who are willing to place the collective welfare ahead of their own personal interests.

 Made in China 2025, Which Is Unstoppable